joshgoebel/keyszer/README.md

 Yes, this is a fork/reboot of the popular [xkeysnail](https://github.com/mooz/xkeysnail) project.
 The xkeysnail project seems largely unmaintained since it's last release in Fall 2020;  by unmaintained I mean that the author no longer seems involved (no commits, no releases, no comms on issues, no response to emails, no GitHub activity, etc).

-**Why is the xkeysnail name still in so many places?**

-I've reached out to the author of `xkeysnail` to see if I might simply take over the maintainership...
-I'm not expecting a response (at this point) but I haven't entirely given up yet.
-Becoming maintainer of the existing project would simplify several things, responding to older issues, avoiding the need to rename, etc.

-Sometime next week I'll likely change the name completely (and then release a beta on PyPi) if I haven't heard anything more.

 **Is it ready to use/test?**